Unveiling Lululemon Athletica (LULU)'s Value: Is It Really Price

 Financial Strength

-Assessing a company's financial strength is crucial to avoid the high risk of permanent capital loss.
-Lululemon Athletica's cash-to-debt ratio of 0.93 places it above 63.8% of its peers in the Retail - Cyclical industry.
-With an overall financial strength rating of 7 out of 10, Lululemon Athletica exhibits a fair financial condition.
-This assessment is vital for investors considering the purchase of Lululemon Athletica shares.
+Investing in companies with robust financial strength minimizes the risk of capital loss.
+The financial fortitude of Lululemon Athletica is evident through its cash-to-debt ratio of 0.93, surpassing 63.87% of its peers in the Retail - Cyclical industry.
+With a financial strength ranking of 7 out of 10 from GuruFocus, Lululemon Athletica showcases a fair financial position.

 Profitability and Growth

-Consistent profitability over the long term signifies lower investment risk.
-Lululemon Athletica has maintained profitability for the past decade, with a notable operating margin of 22.12%, which ranks higher than 95.93% of its industry counterparts.
-The company's strong profitability is reflected in its perfect score of 10 out of 10.
-Additionally, Lululemon Athletica's growth prospects are robust, with an average annual revenue growth of 27.8%, surpassing 88.47% of companies in the Retail - Cyclical industry.
-The 3-year average EBITDA growth rate of 25.2% further underscores the company's solid growth trajectory.
+Consistent profitability is a hallmark of a less risky investment, and Lululemon Athletica has maintained profitability for the past decade.
+With annual revenue of $8.80 billion and an impressive operating margin of 21.94%, the company outperforms 95.85% of its industry counterparts.
+This exceptional profitability is reflected in its perfect score of 10 out of 10.

+Growth is a pivotal element in a company's valuation.
+Lululemon Athletica's 3-year average revenue growth rate surpasses 88.48% of the companies in its industry, and its EBITDA growth rate of 25.2% ranks higher than 76.07% of its competitors, indicating a strong trajectory for value creation.

-The comparison between Return on Invested Capital (ROIC) and Weighted Average Cost of Capital (WACC) provides insight into a company's value creation.
-Lululemon Athletica's ROIC of 31.22% significantly exceeds its WACC of 11%, indicating the company's efficiency in generating cash flow relative to the capital invested.
-This positive spread suggests that Lululemon Athletica is creating substantial value for its shareholders.
+Comparing Return on Invested Capital (ROIC) to the Weighted Average Cost of Capital (WACC) reveals the efficiency of a company in generating cash flow relative to its invested capital.
+Lululemon Athletica's ROIC of 31.35 significantly exceeds its WACC of 11, indicating robust value creation for shareholders.

 Conclusion